 To get the best from your conciliation, you should:

-• provide to the conciliator any information they ask
+provide the conciliator with any information they ask for

 The conciliator will contact you before the conciliation to explain the process and answer any questions you have.